Species conservation & research

 Why research?

 Recording the distribution and density of populations is essential for planning nature conservation and species protection measures.
-At the same time, we can only measure the success of our activities by monitoring the effects on populations.
+At the same time, we can only capture the success of our actions by measuring the effects on populations.
 Surveys and population monitoring are therefore important components of our work.
 Furthermore, we still know very little about the biology of many species threatened with extinction.
-However, basic knowledge about the biology of a species is often crucial to saving the species from extinction in the long term.
+However, basic knowledge of a species’ biology is often critical to saving the species from extinction in the long term.

-Citizen science approaches can also be used to involve the local population in research activities, to generate alternative income for local communities and positively change their view of biodiversity.
+Citizen science approaches can also be used to involve the local population in research activities.
+This generates alternative income for local communities and changes their view of biodiversity in a positive way.

 Support us